hunter-college-ossd-spr-2020/project-evaluation/DjangoTeammate#1_evaluation.md

 <br>

 2. Is there documentation about the design?
-**Yes, there is a matter of fact documentation concerning the design.
-Some design philosophies include "don't repeat youself" and "explicit is better than implicit."**
+**Yes, as a matter of fact there is documentation concerning the design.
+Some design philosophies of the Django project include "don't repeat youself" and "explicit is better than implicit."**
 <br>